 Telehealth Certification Institute, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6693.
 Programs that do not qualify for NBCC credit are clearly identified.
 Telehealth Certification Institute, LLC is solely responsible for all aspects of the programs.

 NBCC CE hours are accepted by the Massachusetts Board of Registration of Allied Mental Health and Human Service Professions for Licensed Mental Health Counselors (LMHCs).

-ASWB and NASW CE hours are accepted by the Massachusetts Office of Consumer Affairs and Business Regulation (OCABR).
+ASWB CE hours are accepted by the Massachusetts Office of Consumer Affairs and Business Regulation (OCABR).

-Telehealth Certification Institute, LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Telehealth Certification Institute, LLC maintains responsibility for the program.
+Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Telehealth Certification Institute LLC maintains responsibility for this program and its content.

 The Massachusetts Board of Registration of Psychologists accepts courses from any provider who is approved by the American Psychological Association.